What are Dingman Fridays?

 Have an idea for a business or a solution to a problem worth solving?
 Dingman Fridays advising sessions are held every Friday of the semester from 11 a.m. to 1 p.m. in the Dingman Center (2518 Van Munching Hall) and open to all UMD students, staff and alumni.
 Walk-ins are available with staff, or you can make an appointment to meet with a guest advisor, venture mentor or subject matter expert.
 Venture mentors, subject matter experts, guest advisors and Dingman staff are available to listen to your idea, offer feedback and provide actionable next steps.
 No need to bring a presentation or business plan; just be prepared to share your idea and receive some great advice from our advisors.

-Click the button below to schedule an appointment with a subject matter expert or legal advisor.
+Schedule an appointment with a subject matter expert or legal advisor.

-Click the button below to sign up for our Dingman Fridays newsletter and find out which advisors are coming each week.
+Sign up for our Dingman Fridays newsletter and find out which advisors are coming each week.

 Why Dingman Fridays?